 Clinical Laboratory Professional Resources

 - Medical Laboratory Careers

 - List of Accredited Medical Technology Programs in the United States

 - State University of New York

 What will a masters degree in medical technology do for me?

-Your masters degree in medical technology will give you more in-depth knowledge in the area you choose to specialize in, either hematology or microbiology.
+Your masters degree in medical technology will give you more in-depth knowledge in the area of microbiology.
 As technology progresses and more sophisticated testing becomes available to the clinical laboratory, you will have background information on the updated methodologies as well as insight into technologies on the horizon.
 An advanced degree will make you more eligible for promotions

 How will I fit in my course work if I am working?